eclipse/kiso-testing/docs/remote_test/remote_test.rst

 The flashing connector is in turn called from an appropriate auxiliary (usually in its setup phase).

-Implementation of Grey Tests
+Implementation of Remote Tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For test using the TestApp, GreyTestCase / GreyTestSuite should be used instead of BasicTestCase / BasicTestSuite, based on Message Protocol,
+For test using the TestApp, RemoteTestCase / RemoteTestSuite should be used instead of BasicTestCase / BasicTestSuite, based on Message Protocol,
 users can configure the maximum time (in seconds) used to wait for a report.
 This "timeout" is configurable for each available fixtures :